step-/find-n-run/usr/share/doc/findnrun/plugin-examples.md

 a different icon for each record or label text that differs from its tap-data value.
 This is possible and there is a fully worked-out example to study.
 Since it's a more substantial example, it isn't included in this document.

-You can find it in file [/usr/share/doc/findnrun/examples/multi-field-tap.sh](examples/multi-field-tap.sh).
+The multi-field plugin code and documentation consists of a single file [/usr/share/doc/findnrun/examples/multi-field-tap.sh](examples/multi-field-tap.sh).

 ### Filmstrip viewer

-The filmstrip source plugin demonstrates how to paginate search results.
+The filmstrip source plugin demonstrates several advanced features of the plugin interface:

+  * paginating search results
+  * remote interface calls
+  * an independent GUI

-It's a completely worked-out example of an independent GUI that syncs with findnrun keyboard events.
+The filmstrip viewer is a full example of an independent GUI that syncs with findnrun keyboard events.
 On the practical side, it is also an application that can be used to search through a collection of pictures by filename and embedded image caption/comments.
 Extending search to other metadata contents (EXIF and IPCT tags, etc.), such as camera settings, geotags and so on, should be relatively simple - given some knowledge of shell scripting and of the exiftool command-line utility.
-Filmstrip search results are refined incrementally, as in all findnrun searches.
-Results are presented visually in a spartan image viewer, and textually in the findnrun search result list.

-The filmstrip plugin/application comprises several files located in `/usr/share/doc/findnrun/examples/filmstrip/`.
+The filmstrip plugin/application consists of several files located in `/usr/share/doc/findnrun/examples/filmstrip/`.
 [Plugin README](examples/filmstrip/README.md) file.